-The Government is composed of the Prime Minister, of the Ministers of State, of the Ministers and of the Secretaries of the State.
+The Government is composed of the Prime Minister and the other members of the Government.

-The Prime Minister is the Head of Government.
+The Prime Minister is the Head of the Government.

-The members of the Government are chosen from within the Parliament and from outside of it.
-They must be at least thirty years of age at least and enjoy their civil and political rights.
+The members of the Government are chosen from within the Parliament and outside of it.
+They must be thirty years of age at least and enjoy their civil and political rights.

-A member of the Government is eligible to a national mandate and a local mandate.
+A member of the Government is eligible to a national mandate and to a local mandate.